 Information Sessions for 2023 MLA Applicants

-Members of the MLA Committee and current MLA students will host two online information sessions for MLA applicants:
+Members of the MLA Committee and current MLA students hosted two online information sessions for MLA applicants in October and November 2022.
+Click here to view a recording of the second session.

 Landscape architects work across physical scales—from hyper-local material landscapes that uphold communities and their soils and waterways to regional and continental landscapes that sustain biodiversity, watersheds, and ecosystems.
 They also work across temporal scales, honoring the histories of places and cultures while considering the priorities of an increasingly diverse world with urgent needs for systems-level adaptation and plans for resiliency.